Last updated on February 20th, 2026 at 07:38 pm

 • National Percentage: Approximately 9.2% to 9.5% of the total U.S. population (roughly 31–34 million people) claim Irish ancestry.

-• The Diaspora Effect: There are more than five times as many people with Irish roots in the U.S. than there are people currently living in the country of Ireland.
+• The Diaspora Effect: There are more than five times as many people with Irish roots in the U.S. as there are people currently living in the country of Ireland.

 • Mississippi Roots: Roughly 10% to 12% of Mississippi residents identify as having Irish roots, with concentrations especially high in coastal and river counties.